Course creation and Settings: Using activity completion to track student progress

 QMplus provides a number of features which allow you to guide students through a module and to monitor their progress.
 At the heart of these features is activity completion.
 This allows you define completion criteria for particular activities with the activity automatically being marked as completed when those criteria are met.
-It is also possible to set up activities where completion is indicated manually by the student.
+It is also possible to set up activities where students indicate they have completed an activity by manually ticking the completion box.

 Once you have set up activity completion, you can use the activity completion report on your course area to get an overview of how your students are engaging with your activities.
 Activity completion can also be used in conjunction with other QMplus features such as the completion progress block, course completion, certificates, badges and conditional activities.